Lectures and seminars Biostatistics networking event: Applying Bayesian Statistics in Medical Research

 15.40 - 16.10: Probability: a somewhat mysterious mathematical object at the heart of “Bayesian statistics”: Professor emeritus Marcel Zwahlen, PhD, University of Bern, Switzerland

-16.10 - 16.40: Title to be confirmed: Professor Rhiannon Owen, Swansea University Medical School, UK
+16.10 - 16.40: Bayesian methods for the analysis of large-scale, multi-modal, and high dimensional data to inform healthcare policy: Professor Rhiannon Owen, Swansea University Medical School, UK

 16.40 - 16.50: Short break